 Step 1: Rewind, Replay, Understand What Happened

-Step 2: Get Extra Context By Streaming Video from the Field
+Step 2: Get Extra Context For Robot Ops By Streaming Video from the Field

 Sometimes you just need a bit more context.
 How many times did you wish you could beam yourself to the trouble spot.
 Formant Capture does that by allowing anyone near a robot to stream video from their phone and have it go right into a Formant Observability Dashboard.
 This is a super fast and easy way to ingest data alongside all the telemetry data already in Formant.
 Add rich, ad hoc context whenever you need to!
 The new data then becomes part of the official record of the robot.
 Now you know a lot more, right?